cloudbees/kubernetes-platform-validation/rancher-do/README.md

 Since we do not have the certificates, you will probably see a warning or an error.
 If using Chrome, you'll have to click the *ADVANCED* link, followed with *Proceed to [YOUR_IP].nip.io (unsafe)*.
 If you prefer a different browser, the process should be similar and I'm sure you'll know how to proceed.

 You should see Rancher's welcome screen asking you to create the initial administrative password.
-Feel free to choose any, and type of twice.
+Feel free to choose any.
 Once finished, please click the *Continue* button.

 ![Figure 1: Rancher's welcome screen](img/rancher-welcome.png)